walkersutton/walkersutton.github.io/about.md

 ### 👋 Intro
 * 👨🏻‍💻 I'm a software engineer on the quality development team at [InterSystems](https://intersystems.com).
 * 🏡 I'm originally from the [East End](https://en.wikipedia.org/wiki/East_End_(Long_Island)) of Long Island.
-* 🎓 I recently graduated from Northeastern with a B.A. in Computer Science
+* 🎓 I recently graduated from Northeastern with a B.A. in Computer Science.

 ### 😄 Fun
 * 🏃 Running